RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 -------
 The `sys/net` sub-directory needs to be explicitly mentioned, as this is where all the networking code in RIOT resides.
-Here you can find the network stack implementations (e.g. the GNRC stack) as well as network stack agnostic code as header definitions or network types.
+Here you can find the network stack implementations (e.g. the @ref net_gnrc "GNRC" stack) as well as network stack agnostic code as header definitions or network types.

 See @ref net for more details on networking code.